Star Movies: History

 A localized feed intended for Taiwan was launched on 1 January 1997, Southeast Asia and China on 1 May 1997, and the Philippines on 1 January 2010.
 Four months later, a high-definition channel, Star Movies HD, was launched.
 A video on demand channel was also launched on 16 September of that same year.

-On 1 April 1999, the channel had a first major logo change from vertical to horizontal, along with other STAR TV channels.
+On 1 April 1999, the channel had its first major logo change from vertical to horizontal, along with other STAR TV channels.

-On 1 January 2012, Star Movies was rebranded as Fox Movies Premium and available in Hong Kong, the Maldives, and most Southeast Asia.
+On 1 January 2012, Star Movies was rebranded as Fox Movies Premium and became available in Hong Kong, the Maldives, and most Southeast Asian countries.

 On 10 June 2017, the channel's Philippine feed was rebranded as Fox Movies Philippines.
 In other Southeast Asian countries and Hong Kong, Fox Movies Premium rebranded to Fox Movies on the same day.
-The channel shut down on 1 October 2021 in these regions along with other local versions of several Disney- and Fox-branded channels.
+The channel shut down on 1 October 2021 in these regions, along with other local versions of several Disney- and Fox-branded channels.

-On New Year's Day 2022, Fox Movies Taiwan was renamed under the new name Star Movies Gold so that Star Movies HD remains active with the programming separate from each other.
-As Disney decided to further enroll Disney+ across the Asian markets, they had decided to cease further pay TV broadcasting, including both Star Movies Gold and Star Movies HD.
-Both of the channels were ceased in operation on January 1, 2024.
+On New Year's Day 2022, Fox Movies Taiwan was renamed under the new name Star Movies Gold, so that Star Movies HD remains active with the programming separate from each other.
+As Disney decided to further expand Disney+ across the Asian markets, they had decided to cease further pay TV broadcasting, including both Star Movies Gold and Star Movies HD.
+Both of the channels were ceased in operation on 1 January 2024.

 On 7 June 2023, Disney announced that it would launch Star Movies in the Balkans as a replacement for Fox Movies in the region on 1 October 2023.
 Disney would later announce that it would also replace Fox Movies in Portugal (in addition to Angola and Mozambique) with Star Movies on 7 February 2024.

 Programming

 Star Movies has first-run contracts for movies distributed by Disney (20th Century Studios, Pixar, Marvel Studios) and sub-run contracts for movies from countries where Star Movies is available.
-It also features movies from other movie distributors including Paramount Pictures, Lionsgate, Summit Entertainment and The Weinstein Company.
+It also features movies from other movie distributors, including Paramount Pictures, Lionsgate, Summit Entertainment, and The Weinstein Company.
 Star Movies mainly airs Disney movies during the daytime hours.
 Star Movies India does fewer premieres compared to sometimes showing programs like Masterchef Australia and pushing more premium movies into their OTT platform Disney+ Hotstar.